 Not near the coast.
 Actually ON the coast.
 This was our own fault, and right round the corner from the site, was a bloody coal refinery too!
 Duh!

-It was hardly the untouched wilderness we were hoping for on our trip.
+It was hardly the untouched wilderness we were hoping for.
 But hey, we got through the catastrophic conditions and we got the solar panels working, which I was particularly happy about.
-We could now live off grid and go virtually anywhere.
+We could now live off the grid, and go virtually anywhere.

 Learning experiences of a different kind